thiblahute/meson-website/Adding-arguments.md

     executable('prog', 'prog.cc', cpp_args : '-DCPPTHING')

-Here we create a C++ executable with an extra preprocessor definition.
+Here we create a C++ executable with an extra argument that is used during compilation but not for linking.

 Specifying extra linker arguments is done in the same way: